Resources For Preschool Parents

 - This book covers areas that are of special concern to parents.
 By providing up-to-date information about autism, this comprehensive book will ease the fears and concerns of many parents struggling to understand and cope with their child’s disorder.

 - Koomar, Jane.
 (2003).
 “Occupational Therapy Associates.”
 Retrieved from http://www.otawatertown.com.

 - Specialists from Occupational Therapy Associates consult with LEAP and provide the OT services available through LEAP.
 This website gives an overview of their work and excellent, accessible information about Sensory Integration Dysfunction.

 - Martin, Allison. (n.d.)
 “Children’s Disabilities and Special Needs.”
 Retrieved 5/03 from www.childrensdisabilities.info

-- Site includes categories regarding Book reviews, Author interviews, articles, mailing lists and resources on various needs including Sensory Integration.
+- The site includes categories regarding Book reviews, Author interviews, articles, mailing lists, and resources on various needs including Sensory Integration.